lenghia241/zalando-clone/README.md

 ## Built With

 - [Reactjs](https://reactjs.org/docs/getting-started.html) - The front end framework used
-- [ReduxJS](https://redux.js.org/) - Used for state management for Fron end
+- [ReduxJS](https://redux.js.org/) - Used for state management for Front end

 ## Authors